guard/guard/README.md

 Pull requests are very welcome!
 Please try to follow these simple rules if applicable:

 * Please create a topic branch for every separate change you make.
 * Make sure your patches are well tested.
+All specs run with `rake spec:portability` must pass.
 * Update the [Yard](http://yardoc.org/) documentation.
 * Update the README.
 * Update the CHANGELOG for noteworthy changes.